djangbahevans/peg-case-study/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Visit [http://localhost:80](http://localhost:80) on the browser to interact with the application.
-API documentation is available at [http://localhost:3000](http://localhost:3000/docs)
+API documentation is available at [http://localhost:3000](http://localhost:3000/docs).

+The username and password for first superuser is `admin`, and `admin` respectively, but can be configured in the backend.env file.

 <p align="right">(<a href="#top">back to top</a>)</p>